-American Federal Mortgage Corporation doesn’t publish borrower requirements, but generally, you can expect it to follow Fannie Mae’s underwriting guidelines for conventional mortgages.
-That means you’ll need a credit score of at least 620, a down payment of at least 3 percent and a debt-to-income ratio of 43 percent or lower.
+American Federal Mortgage follows Fannie Mae’s underwriting guidelines for conventional mortgages.
+That means you’ll need a credit score of at least 620, a down payment of at least 3 percent and a debt-to-income (DTI) ratio of 43 percent or lower for a conventional loan.

 For FHA loans, borrowers can generally qualify with a credit score as low as 500 and a DTI ratio as high as 50 percent.
 VA loans don’t have a credit score or down payment requirement.